 Reduce the speed to low and add half the amount of powered sugar and mix until incorporated.
 Add the vanilla followed by caramel sauce, continuing to beat until it begins to look crumbly and somewhat smooth, about 1-2 minutes.

-Now, add in the remaining half of the powdered sugar and continue to mix until fully incorporated and frosting is smooth, another 1-2 minutes. **NOTE: If buttercream is too ‘runny’, add additional powdered sugar (1 Tbsps at a time); if too thick, add additional milk or heavy cream (1 Tbsp at a time).**
+Now, add in the remaining half of the powdered sugar and continue to mix until fully incorporated and frosting is smooth, another 1-2 minutes. **NOTE: If buttercream is too ‘runny’, add additional powdered sugar (1 Tbsps at a time); if too thick, add additional milk or heavy cream (1 tablespoon at a time).**

 Add buttercream to a piping bag and pipe onto cooled cupcakes and drizzle with caramel sauce and sprinkle with coconut flakes.